ArchanaRaghu512/Araghu8086/data-set/World Happiness Report/README.md

 # Questions

-* What factors determine a country's happiness score ?
-* What is the average GDP per capita of each family ?
 * How does the Dystopia determine the happiness factor for each country ?
 * What factor played the most important role in determining the happiness rank and the score ?
+* How do the factors determine the increase and decrease in values of economic production ?

 # Data Source Citation